Joel Tomkins: England rugby league

-Representative rugby union career
+England rugby union

 England Saxons

 In 2013, Tomkins was called up for the first of his two caps for the second-string England Saxons rugby union team.

 Starting at outside centre in both tests, Tomkins enjoyed initial success against the Ireland Wolfhounds in a closely contested match, ending in a 14–10 victory for the England Saxons.

 However a week later, Tomkins experienced his first taste of defeat in a union white shirt by a strong Scotland A team, who ran-out winners 9–13, in a rain-swept match set in Newcastle.